tokio-rs/tracing/tracing-mock/README.md

 - an event is created with the field `all_yaks_shaved`, a corresponding value of `true`, and the message "yak shaving completed"
 - the span is exited
-- the span is dropped
+- the span is closed
 - no further traces are received

 ```rust